 To protect electronic records from permanent loss, it is vital that locations set up a procedure to remotely back up files.
 There are many companies that provide this service.
-Be sure, however, to investigate the integrity of the company and ask questions about the security measures used as security measures vary from provider to provider.
+Be sure, however, to investigate the integrity of the company and ask questions about the security measures used.
+Security measures vary from provider to provider.
 Ask the following questions: How often will backups be done?
 What kind of physical security is in place for the actual hardware that the data will be stored on?
 What encryption methods will be used?
 Will your data be on a dedicated server or a shared server?
 If you are using a shared server, what barriers are in place to keep your information separate from other organizations?
-For more information, please contact the Archdiocesan IT Department at 617-746-5678.